Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida Performance Insights

-- The Gators' +74 scoring differential (outscoring opponents by 14.8 points per game) is a result of scoring 85.4 points per game (39th in college basketball) while giving up 70.6 per contest (182nd in college basketball).
+- The Gators are outscoring opponents by 14.8 points per game, with a +74 scoring differential overall.
+They put up 85.4 points per game (37th in college basketball) and allow 70.6 per outing (181st in college basketball).

-- Florida prevails in the rebound battle by an average of nine boards.
-It is grabbing 40 rebounds per game (27th in college basketball) compared to its opponents' 31 per outing.
+- Florida wins the rebound battle by nine boards on average.
+It collects 40 rebounds per game, 26th in college basketball, while its opponents pull down 31.

-- The Gators' 100.4 points per 100 possessions on offense rank 88th in college basketball, and the 83 points they allow per 100 possessions rank 90th in college basketball.

-- Florida has lost the turnover battle by 1.4 turnovers per game, committing 13 (244th in college basketball play) while forcing 11.6 (228th in college basketball).
+- Florida has committed 1.4 more turnovers than its opponents, averaging 13 (244th in college basketball) while forcing 11.6 (228th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.